-A unified platform for automating business, operations and IT processes
+A unified workload automation platform for centralized management and control of job scheduling across business, operations and IT processes

 Our scalable, resilient and secure platform supports automation needs across complex enterprise environments.